tfmake/tfmake/README.md

-  context           An alias for 'tfmake config' over the context value. init              Initialize the data directory for Terraform plan/apply execution. makefile          Generate a Makefile for Terraform plan/apply execution. mermaid           Generate a Mermaid flowchart diagram from Terraform modules and their dependencies. run               Run the Terraform plan/apply Makefile. summary           Create a Markdown summary. touch             Touch modified files.
+  context           An alias for 'tfmake config' over the context value. init              Initialize the data directory for Terraform plan/apply execution. makefile          Generate a Makefile for Terraform plan/apply execution. graph             Generate a graph diagram from Terraform modules and their dependencies. run               Run the Terraform plan/apply Makefile. summary           Create a Markdown summary. touch             Touch modified files.